yacitus/SSAuction-Live/README.md

 ## TODO:

-* add breadcrumbs to header (I like the chevron's on https://petal.build/docs/breadcrumbs)
 * don't link to bids page from auction and team pages if there are zero open bids
 * figure out how to dedupe team_live/bids.html.heex and auction_live/bids.html.heex
 * Teams Table on auction page: hide Time Nominations Expire and New Nominations Open At columns if there are no unused nominations